Gumichan01/lunatix/README.md

 # LunatiX Engine #

 LunatiX Engine is a SDL-based game engine.
 It can be used for open-source or commercial games thanks to the zlib/libpng license.

 It contains these following libraries:
 - LX\_Graphics : a 2D library based on SDL_Image (supporting JPEG, PNG, GIF, ...)
 - LX\_TrueTypeFont : The True Type Font (TTF) library based on SDL_TTF
 - LX\_Mixer : The mix library based on SDL_Mixer (supporting MP3, OGG Vorbis, WMA, WAV, ...)
 - LX\_Physics : The physics engine

  LunatiX Engine also contains these modules
 - LX\_Device : The information library about Gamepads
 - LX\_SystemInfo : The System information library
 - LX\_Random : The Random Number Generator (RNG) library
- - LX\_ParticleSystem : The particle system
+- LX\_ParticleEngine : The particle engine
 - LX\_FileIO : The FileIO library

 The engine works on Windows and Linux system.

  ## Contribute ##